Arash-Sabet/arash-sabet.github.io/_posts/2021-03-06-securing-daemon-apps-azure-ad-b2c.md

 1- We need to ensure that the token's audience is the right one.
 Please see `ValidAudience` entry in the following code to realize how it's structured.

-2- The issuer's entry conforms the pattern shown in the example i.e. `ValidIssuer`.
+2- The issuer's entry conforms to the pattern shown in the example, i.e. `ValidIssuer`.

 ```csharp
  if (authHeader != null &&